CloudNcodeInc/sendgrid-django/README.rst

 SendGrid-django
 ===============

-Simple django backend to send email using SendGrid’s Web API.
+Simple Django back-end to send email using SendGrid’s Web API.

+**Warning**:

+Sendgrid API only handles plain text and HTML type of content.
+Any e-mail alternative content with an unhanded type of content will be dropped!

 Installation
 ------------